Shopify/packwerk/USAGE.md

     bundle exec packwerk check

-Packwerk will check the entire codebase for any violations.
+Packwerk will check the entire codebase for any new or stale violations.

 You can also specify folders or packages for a shorter run time: